Createdd/Writing/articles/Expectations.md

 https://unsplash.com/photos/ISI5DlnYvuY)
 Photo by Vincent Guth on Unsplash

 Recently I heard a story about a guy.
 He was one of the best in his sport.
-Last year he was winning the overall championship.
+Last year he won the overall championship.
 This year he failed to do so.
 The overwhelming frustrations got him thinking to quit, what he loves most.
 I thought I share some thoughts on that topic.